SunnyJohal/easy-google-fonts/readme.txt

 == Credits and Donation ==

-* [Tag-it jQuery plugin](http://aehlke.github.io/tag-it/) by Alex Ehlke.
+* [WordPress Components](https://developer.wordpress.org/block-editor/reference-guides/components/).
 (Used in the admin settings page)
-* Chip Bennet's Oenology Theme.
-Alot of inspiration for best practices and WordPress Customizer integration taken from this theme.
-* Otherwise, this plugin has been entirely written from scratch in Sublime Text by Titanium Themes with some code taken solely from WordPress core.
+* Otherwise, this plugin has been entirely written from scratch by Titanium Themes.

 If you have found this plugin useful please [donate here](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=28M8NWPHVQNYU)